astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 In order to compile and test on the rinkeby network, replace `--network development` with `--network rinkeby` above.

+### Unit tests

+The project contains 8 unit tests that ensure that the two contracts work as expected, and interact as expected.
+Run on local network with

+> truffle test --show-events  --debug --network development

 ## Running the frontend client locally

 Ensure that the contract addresses defined in client/src/App.js point to the lcoally deployed contracts - modify the following lines in that file: